passportpowell/Project5/README.md

 - expander 3: Displaying an image gallery.

 ## Page 3: Powdery Mildew Detector
-This page addresses the second and third business requirements.
-It allows users to determine whether a given leaf is infected..
+This page addresses the second requirement.
+It allows users to determine whether a given leaf is infected or not.

 ![Page 3](https://res.cloudinary.com/dbqkng7cd/image/upload/v1685699850/Project%205/page_3_ljexqt.png)